fpjohnston/TECO-64/doc/linux.md

  - Start TECO in display mode (using the -W command).

 -E*command*, --execute=*command*
- - This is like a *mung* command in other versions of TECO.
+ - Open *command* as an indirect command file (using the EI command).
+If file does not exist, TECO will try opening *command.tec*.
+This is similar to a *mung* command in other versions of TECO.

-If *command* is a file, TECO will use the EI command to execute any commands in it.
+ - If *command* is a string in single or double quotes, then TECO will execute that as a command string instead of opening any file.
-Alternately, *command* may be a string of TECO commands in single or double quotes.

 -F, --formfeed
  - Enables FF as a page delimiter.